Konstantsiy/k-means/README.md

 # k-means

 The k-means algorithm is a data clustering algorithm.
-The purpose of the clustering task is to divide a set of objects into clusters (classes) based on geometric and photometric objects features:
+The purpose of the clustering task is to divide a set of objects into clusters (classes) based on geometric and photometric features:

 - area
 - perimeter